xbmc/xbmc/CONTRIBUTING.md

 ## Questions about XBMC?

-To get your questions answered, please ask in the XBMC [Forum] or on IRC: #xbmc on freenode.net or [webchat]
+To get your questions answered, please ask in the XBMC [Forum] or on IRC: #xbmc on freenode.net

 Do not open an issue.